QueenRominaMartin/QueenRominaMartin/README.md

 * C#
 * Python

-I currently don't have any public repositories, but I have contributed to multiple repositories for 8738 SLICE
+I currently don't have any personal public repositories, but I have contributed to multiple repositories for 8738 SLICE